 It will evaluate the sum of mean squared error over the number of total sample observations.

 In Model-1 we calculated the RMSE: 0.08586514469292264.
-Lower the RMSE better the model performance.
+Lowering the RMSE better the model performance.

 Summary:

-In Linear Regression there are some assumption like:
+In Linear Regression there are some assumptions:

 - Linearity